cloudfoundry/bosh-openstack-cpi-release/CONTRIBUTING.md

 ### Running manual tests
 *Note:* This is not required for opening a pull request.
 Having green unit tests is good enough from our perspective.

 If you still want to run manual tests (e.g. in order to validate your use case) this is how you do it:

 - Create a dev release and deploy a BOSH director using it.

-- If you changed any ruby dependency, run the vendoring script first:

-    ```bash
-    $ ./src/bosh_openstack_cpi/vendor_gems
-    ```

 - Create the BOSH release: